Skip to content

 How long is the redemption period in Florida?

-An owner can redeem a certificate any time before a tax deed is issued.
+An owner can redeem a certificate any time up until full payment for the tax deed is made to the Clerk, which can cut off redemption even before the deed is formally issued (F.S.
+197.472(1)).
 A certificate holder cannot apply for a tax deed until two years have passed since April 1 of the year the certificate was issued.

 See all Florida FAQ